 With an estuary twice the size of Sydney Harbour, Mandjoogoordap is one of Australia's most spectacular playgrounds for recreation and holiday-makers.
 It's also part of the Peel-Yalgorup wetland system, one of Australia's most outstanding examples of biological, aquatic and natural diversity, and a Ramsar-listed 'Wetland of International Importance.'
 It's one of the very few places in the world to see living rock-like structures known as thrombolites, made from micro-organisms that resemble the earliest forms of life on Earth.
 Already home to many native species, it's also south west Australia's most important habitat for waterbirds and waders, and gives food and shelter to thousands of migratory shorebirds each year from October to March.
 This is a region of rich cultural, seasonal and spiritual power.
 For millennia it has been home to the Bindjareb Noongar people, who to this day proudly maintain their strong connection to and care of Country.
 An important meeting place, this area holds hundreds of original camping and ceremonial grounds, and sites of mythological significance to its Traditional Owners.
 Thomas Dambo's Giants have come to stay in secret locations in and around Mandjoogoordap, carefully selected so that people, so long as they tread gently and respectfully, can enjoy the unique natural environment.
 HOW TO PLAY THE GAME...

-It begins at the Mandurah Visitor Centre, where you pick up a map and vital clues.

-Now you're all set to go on a self-guided expedition to find each Giant.

-Use this Travellers' Companion to help you find the way, check out the distances and level of difficulty.
+1 It begins at the Mandurah Visitor Centre, where you pick up a map and vital clues.
+2 Now you're all set to go on a self-guided expedition to find each Giant.
+3 Use this Travellers' Companion to help you find the way, check out the distances and level of difficulty.
 All of these routes start from car parks, and are Grade 1 to 3 on the Australian Walking Track Grading System.

-When you find each

-Giant, make a note or

-picture of the special

-symbol it's wearing.

-ou find each ake a note or of the special Now go back to Mandurah Visitor Centre, and find the special code-breaker column outside.
+YOU'LL NOW BE ABLE TO FIND THE FINAL, SUPER-SECRET, GIANT OF MANDURAH!
+4 When you find each Giant, make a note or picture of the special symbol it's wearing.
+5 SHARE YOUR EPIC ADVENTURE #giantsofmandurah Now go back to Mandurah Visitor Centre, and find the special codebreaker column outside.
 Match your five symbols with those on the code-breaker, then scan the QR code.
 This takes you to a secret web page, where you enter the symbols.
 Make sure they're in the correct order!
-YOU'LL NOW BE ABLE TO FIND THE FINAL, SUPER-SECRET, GIANT OF MANDURAH!
-SHARE YOUR EPIC ADVENTURE #giantsofmandurah

-Symbols of recycling and sustainability, the Giants want to entertain and to spark the imagination, bringing people out into nature so that we can all honour, appreciate and remember to protect this special planet where we live.
-So please:

-Leave what you find, don't take away anything other than photos and memories (and your rubbish) Respect the wildlife: give it space, don't offer it food or water Sssh, nature at work: keep noise levels down Take your rubbish away with you, or put it in the bins
+22 PROTECT THE ENVIRONMENT, PROTECT YOURSELVES Symbols of recycling and sustainability, the Giants want to entertain and to spark the imagination, bringing people out into nature so that we can all honour, appreciate and remember to protect this special planet where we live.
+So please: Look after the environment × Stick to the tracks or paths × Don't climb over fallen trees or trample on bushland Leave what you find, don't take away anything other than photos and memories (and your rubbish) Respect the wildlife: give it space, don't offer it food or water × Sssh, nature at work: keep noise levels down Take your rubbish away with you, or put it in the bins Look after yourselves National Parks.

-- Pay attention to uneven surfaces - This is mosquito country, and it gets hot!
-Wear hats, sunscreen, insect repellent and appropriate walking footwear - Bring water and snacks (but remember to take your rubbish away) - Be respectful of the other people here to share the experience - Be aware that snakes live here - Keep your dog on a lead, and pick up its poo NO SPOILERS PLEASE!
+¢ Pay attention to uneven surfaces K This is mosquito country, and it gets hot!
+Wear hats, sunscreen, insect repellent and appropriate walking footwear < Bring water and snacks (but remember to take your rubbish away) < Be respectful of the other people here to share the experience F Be aware that snakes live here < The Giants were created for humans to enjoy as long as they respect nature and the surrounding environment.
+We recommend you leave your four-legged bestie at home.
+Dogs are also not permitted in NO SPOILERS PLEASE!